open-webui/open-webui/.github/pull_request_template.md

 ## Description

-[Insert a brief description of the changes made in this pull request, including any relevant background or motivation.
-Consider including answers to the following questions:
+[Insert a brief description of the changes made in this pull request, including any relevantincluding motivation and impact.]
-* What problem does this PR solve?
-* How does it improve the project or fix an issue?
-* What changes were made to achieve this outcome?]

 ---